fscelliott/docsdonewell/_posts/2016-05-04-studying-machine-learning-through.md

 appreciation.
 Maybe math is not my main talent, but who cares?
 I'm learning, and I love how my brain feels when that happens.

-## update
+## Update
 In the end, I did the homework and implemented gradient descent for linear regression and for logistic regression in Octave (with much online help).
 After that, I mostly audited the course and took notes.
-Some highlights I took away (probably I've mis-stated a bunch of stuff; I'd have to rewatch the videos to get it exactly right!):
+Some highlights I took away (probably I've mis-stated a bunch of stuff; I'd have to rewatch the videos to get it exactly right):

-1. neural networks let you compute truth tables for logic operations like AND, OR, XNOR, bv varying the weights (thetas) of your inputs and then running the sigmoid function on the sum of the weighted inputs.
+1. Neural networks let you compute truth tables for logic operations like AND, OR, XNOR, bv varying the weights (thetas) of your inputs and then running the sigmoid function on the sum of the weighted inputs.
 In each hidden layer, you learn a new theta through forward propagation, i.e. through reapplying the sigmoid function(???)
-1. support vector machines are similar to logistic regression, with the addition of kernels (landmarks to which you measure the similarity, or distance, of your examples).
+1. Support vector machines are similar to logistic regression, with the addition of kernels (landmarks to which you measure the similarity, or distance, of your examples).
 In cost optimization, you compute the 'vector inner product'  (just a Pythagorean measure of length) between theta and